nik011a/Link_Demo/readme.txt

 a limited number of words were affected and some were affected negatively like US

-in Untitled grid search was performed and with those results the models were created
+in Untitled grid search was performed and with those results the models were created random forest was used as it is considerd a good baseline across different problems(go to algorithm) also svm as it works well with tf-idf

 Svm outperformed Random forest in almost all metrics  and had a good overall balance Lematization affected performance only slightly but cost a lot in pre processing time